 Delhi violence: Man who pointed gun at police officer arrested in Uttar Pradesh, say officials

-The man, identified as Shahrukh Khan, was arrested from Uttar Pradesh’s Bareilly city.
+The man, identified as Shahrukh Khan, was arrested from Uttar Pradesh.

 The Delhi Police on Tuesday arrested the man who was seen pointing a gun at a police officer and had allegedly fired bullets in Delhi’s Maujpur locality amid clashes between supporters and opposers of the Citizenship Amendment Act, reported PTI.

-The man, identified as Shahrukh Khan, was arrested from Uttar Pradesh’s Bareilly city by a team part of the Delhi Police’s Crime Branch, unidentified officials told the news agency.
+The man, identified as Shahrukh Khan, was arrested from Shamli in Uttar Pradesh by a team part of the Delhi Police’s Crime Branch, unidentified officials told the news agency.
+Police said the man fired three rounds, and his pistol was yet to be recovered.

+“We’re trying to recover the pistol he used,” Additional Commissioner of Police Ajit Kumar Singla told reporters, according to ANI.
+“Shahrukh said he fired during protests in a fit of rage.
+He has no criminal background but his father has a narcotics and fake currency case against him.
+Further investigation is underway.”

 In a widely shared video, the man was seen pointing his pistol at the police officer on the Jaffrabad-Maujpur Road on February 24.
 He had allegedly fired eight rounds of bullets in front of the police personnel.